-Following this decision, a ruling on Appellant's Motion for Summary Relief remained outstanding by this Tribunal.
 An Oral Argument was held on March 25, 2024, specifically addressing the Motion for Summary Relief.
-During a transcribed Status Conference also held on the March 25, U.S. Steel agreed to withdraw its Motion for Stay.
+During a transcribed Status Conference also held on March 25, U.S. Steel agreed to withdraw its Motion for Stay.
 Thereafter, on March 29, 2024, the undersigned Hearing Officer issued a formal Order granting U.S. Steel's withdrawal of its Motion for Stay and allowing it to refile.
-After the Oral Argument, upon the direction of the undersigned Hearing Officer and over the written objection of ACHD, U.S. Steel submitted the Order Granting a Petition for Objection to a Title V Operating Permit that was issued by the United States Environmental Protection Agency ("EPA"), which was admitted into the record as Exhibit 47.
+After the Oral Argument, upon the direction of the undersigned Hearing Officer and over the written objection of ACHD, U.S. Steel submitted the Order Granting a Petition for Objection to a Title V Operating Permit that was issued by EPA on February 7, 2024, which was admitted into the record as Exhibit 55.